Once Upon a One More Time: Washington DC (2021)

-When theater operations resumed following the Covid-19 pandemic, the show announced a new world premiere run, at the Shakespeare Theatre Company in Washington DC, from November 30, 2021 to January 3, 2022 at Sidney Harman Hall.
+When theater operations resumed following the Covid-19 pandemic, the show announced a new world premiere run, at the Shakespeare Theatre Company in Washington, D.C., from November 30, 2021 to January 3, 2022 at Sidney Harman Hall.
 Subsequent demand for tickets extended the engagement to January 9, to become the top-selling show in the company's 35-year history.
-Ahead of the musical's opening night, Peter Marks of the Washington Post wrote that the musical is "one of the most ambitious new musicals in a theater world awakening to a creative new day.
+Ahead of the musical's opening night, Peter Marks of The Washington Post wrote that the musical is "one of the most ambitious new musicals in a theater world awakening to a creative new day.
 Once Upon a One More Time seems a most unlikely cultural mash-up, reframing Cinderella, Snow White and Sleeping Beauty and a bevy of other storybook characters in an enlightened, modern context.
-Filling out their story is a narrative inspired by Betty Friedan’s groundbreaking 'The Feminine Mystique,' Spears’s songbook, the choreography of a pair of hip-hop-savvy directors — and “American Idol” runner-up Justin Guarini as Prince Charming."
+Filling out their story is a narrative inspired by Betty Friedan’s groundbreaking The Feminine Mystique, Spears’s songbook, the choreography of a pair of hip-hop-savvy directors — and American Idol runner-up Justin Guarini as Prince Charming."

 In a 2021 interview, star Briga Heelan spoke about "how the show explores the content of the stories we pass on, and the effect they have on the aspirations of the listeners.
 This raises the question of what kinds of fairy tales we want the next generation to take as their own.
 Our show speaks to the legacy and the history of these princess stories.”
 Justin Guarini added, "People are going to come expecting a jukebox musical light, and they’re going to be very pleasantly surprised when they recognize that this is an emotional journey, a beautiful story of discovery and redemption.
 It turns out that we are able to marry these songs that we cherish to a new set of ideas and concepts.
 And they take on a whole new life.”